operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/development-tips.md

 ### Testing an Ansible operator locally

+**Prerequisites**: Ensure that [Ansible Runner][ansible-runner-tool] and [Ansible Runner HTTP Plugin][ansible-runner-http-plugin] is installed or else you will see unexpected errors from Ansible Runner when a Custom Resource is created.

 Once a developer is comfortable working with the above workflow, it will be beneficial to test the logic inside of an operator.
 To accomplish this, we can use `make run` from the top-level directory of our project.
 The `make run`